promisegrid/paper-ism/README.md

 Semantic Spacetime extends the concepts of space and time into the semantics of system interactions.
 In this framework:

 - **Agents**: Represent autonomous entities that interact with their environment and other agents.
 An agent may be as complex as a biological organism or as simple as a subatomic particle.

 - **Space**: Refers to the arrangement and relationships between agents.
 The spatial configuration affects how agents interact and disseminate information.

 - **Time**: Represents the sequence and timing of interactions.
 Temporal aspects influence the causality and synchronization of events.
-XXX mention entropy arrow
+The arrow of time, often associated with increasing entropy according to the second law of thermodynamics, implies that systems naturally evolve from states of lower entropy to higher entropy.
+In Semantic Spacetime, this entropy arrow reflects the progression of system states and the irreversibility of certain processes.

 - **Local Interactions**: Emphasizes that system behavior emerges from local interactions rather than global control.